Care guide for Bonsai in Growing zone 3

 Daily Ritual

 Daily attention is the foundation of successful bonsai practice.
 Small, consistent observations allow practitioners to respond to changing conditions before problems escalate and to guide growth with intention rather than correction.
-This article outlines essential daily tasks, including placing trees according to their light requirements, monitoring water use and overall vigor, watching for early signs of pests or disease, checking wire to prevent damage, and staying alert to weather changes such as heat, wind, or prolonged dry periods.
+This section outlines essential routine tasks for a bonsai practitioner.
 Together, these habits build awareness, protect tree health, and ensure timely, informed decisions at the bench.

 Siting trees